Bearer/bearer/docs/explanations/reports.md

 Policy reports are [currently available](/reference/supported-languages/) for Ruby projects, with Javascript/Typescript coming soon and more languages to follow.

-To run your first policy report, run `curio scan` with the `--report policies` flag.
+To run your first policy report, run `curio scan .` on your project directory.
+By default, the policy report is output in a human-readable format, but you can also output it as YAML or JSON by using the `--format yaml` or `--format json` flags.

 ## Data Flow Report